25benjaminli/obsidian-md-to-docs/README.md

 - `--media-dir` — path to the folder containing images referenced in the markdown (default: same directory as the markdown file)
 - `--save-docx` — save the intermediate `.docx` to this path for inspection

-On first run, a browser window will open to authorize access.
+You can also specify default font sizes, types, etc. On first run, a browser window will open to authorize access.
 The token is cached in `token.json` for subsequent runs.
 After running, open the Google Doc and run the Auto-Latex Equations extension to render math.

 ## License
 MIT